Tende: Transportation

 Tende has a railway station on the Nice/Ventimiglia-Breil-sur-Roya-Cuneo line run by the SNCF, with connecting service from Ventimiglia/Nice in the southwest to Turin to the north.
 Train services are mostly operated by Trenitalia.

 The Train des Merveilles, makes a three daily runs from Nice to Tende.
-Taking the 8.30am train from Nice (arriving at 10.56am) and returning on the 2.45pm train will give you about three and half good hours for exploration.
-The train journey itself gives magnificent views of old french towns in mountain valleys.
+Taking the 9.08am train from Nice (arriving at 11.33am) and returning on the 2.44pm train will give you three good hours for exploration.
+The train journey itself gives magnificent views of old French towns in mountain valleys.